Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Numerical Experiments

 Tropical cyclones, also known as hurricanes or typhoons, are among the most powerful natural phenomena with enormous environmental, economic, and human impact.
 The most common indicator of a hurricane's intensity is its maximum sustained wind speed, which is used to categorize the storm on the Saffir-Simpson hurricane wind scale.
 For example, wind speeds $\geq 137$ knots correspond to category 5.
 High track variability and out-most complexity of hurricanes has led to a large number of works to classify, rationalize and predict them.
 We remark that many approaches are not intrinsic and use linear approximations.
 We refer to the overview~\cite{OverviewMIHur2020}, the summary of recent progress~\cite{RecentProgress}, and~\cite{nhcGuid2022}.

-In~\cite{nava2023hur}, we represented hurricane tracks using Bézier splines (compositions of Bézier polynomials), computed average trajectories, performed tangent principal component analysis, and presented an intensity classification using support vector machines.
-In the following, we apply our proposed ridge regression approach, based on Bézier polynomial representation, to hurricane forecasting.
+In~\cite{nava2023hur}, we represented hurricane tracks using Bézier splines (compositions of Bézier polynomials), and computed average trajectories, performed tangent principal component analysis, and presented an intensity classification using support vector machines.
+In the following, we apply our proposed extended ridge regression approach, based on Bézier polynomial representation, to hurricane forecasting.

-\subsection{Dataset}
+\subsubsection{Dataset}

-We verify the effectiveness of the proposed framework by applying it to the Atlantic hurricane data from the HURDAT 2 database provided by the U.S. National Oceanic and Atmospheric Administration, publicly available on \url{https://www.nhc.noaa.gov/data/}.
+We verify the effectiveness of the proposed framework by applying it to the Atlantic hurricane data from the publicly available \footnote{\url{https://www.nhc.noaa.gov/data/}} HURDAT 2 database provided by the U.S. National Oceanic and Atmospheric Administration.
 The data comprise measurements of latitude, longitude, and wind speed on a 6 hours base.
 The sample size (number of points that make up a track) varies from 13 to 96.
 Minimum of observed wind speeds is $15$ knots.
 Figure~\ref{fig:hurricanes} illustrates this dataset depicting the 2021 tracks together with their intensities.

-\subsection{Experiments and Discussion}
+\subsubsection{Experiments and Discussion}

 In our experiments, following the verification rules of the U.S. National Hurricane Center (NHC), we computed the average of the MAE (mean absolute error; using spherical distance for the tracks) of the 2021 Atlantic forecasts for comparison.
-To this end, we represented the tracks and intensities as discrete trajectories in $S^2$ and $\R$, respectively.
-We recall that the Riemannian exponential and logarithmic maps for $S^2$ read as follows.

-where $x,y\in S^2$ with $dist(x,y)<\pi$ and $v$ orthogonal to $x$ with length $\vphi$ ($\exp_x 0=x$).
-We initiated each forecast using the first sample (initial value of $i$ was $2$) and choose $n=6$, resulting in average $R^2$ values $> 0.85$ for both fitted tracks and intensities.
+To this end, we represented the tracks and intensities as discrete trajectories in a sphere of radius $3959$ miles (average earth radius) and $\R$, respectively.
+We initiated each forecast starting with the first sample and choose $n=6$, resulting in average $R^2$ values $> 0.95$ for both fitted tracks and intensities.
+The high $R^2$ values indicate that our polynomials fit well.
+Higher $n$-values although computationally more intensive, increased the coefficient of determination only incrementally by less then $1\%$.
 Figure~\ref{fig:reghur} shows two example tracks with their representation in our polynomial regression model.